lgatto/TeachingMaterial/Advanved_data_manipulation.md

 Although SQL is an ANSI (American National Standards Institute) standard, there are different flavors of the SQL language.

-RDBMS stands for Relational Database Management System.

-RDBMS is the basis for SQL, and for all modern database systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.

 The data in RDBMS is stored in database objects called tables.